redhat-cip/dci-openshift-agent/docs/acm.md

 ## Requirements

 * An OCP cluster already installed and configured with the ACM operator and its dependencies.
-A default storage class is mandatory in order to save information about the clusters managed by ACM.
+A default storage class is mandatory to save information about the clusters managed by ACM.
 This will act as the Hub Cluster.
 * A kubeconfig file to be used to interact with the Hub Cluster.
 * A node that will be the target for the SNO deployment with support for Virtual Media at its Baseboard Management Controller (BMC).
-  - CPU: 6
+  * CPU: 6
-  - RAM: 16 GB
+  * RAM: 16 GB
-  - At least 20GB of storage
+  * At least 20GB of storage

 ACM does not require a dedicated jumphost or provisioning node, being able to interact with the Cluster hub using a kubeconfig file is enough.

 The ACM integration with DCI uses the [acm-setup](../roles/acm-setup/README.md) and [acm-sno](../roles/acm-sno/README.md) to complete the deployment of SNO instances.

-Please read the role's documentation in order to get more information.
+Please read the role's documentation to get more information.

-# Configuration
+## Configuration

 1. Create a directory for the SNO instance on the path defined by `dci_cluster_configs_dir`.
 Set the directory name as the name of the target instance to host the SNO deployment.

     ```ShellSession
     $ mkdir ${dci_cluster_configs_dir}/clusterX
     ```

 1. A Hub cluster is deployed with support for ACM.
 It can be achieved by setting `enable_acm=true` during an OCP deployment.
 Please see the [Pipelines examples](#pipelines-examples) section for a snippet of a pipeline prepared for ACM.
 1. The kubeconfig file of the Cluster Hub is exported as HUB_KUBECONFIG `export HUB_KUBECONFIG=/<kubeconfig_path>`